Railsmania/scripts/foundation/rails_hello_world.md

 As an example, let’s uncomment this line for the root route.

 Root means the url when the user goes to your site without indicating any path.
-The ‘wellcome#index’ format indicates the welcome controller, index action.
+The ‘welcome#index’ format indicates the welcome controller, index action.
 Meaning, when the user comes to the root url of your site the index action of the welcome controller will be called.